 In this view (Figure 8), the coronoid process (the Temporalis muscle attaches here) is stretched longer (higher, marked with the orange dotted line.
 The yellow dot shows the correct height) by excessive muscle pull during sleep bruxism events.
 If stretched too far, this restricts side to side mobility of the lower jaw as the coronoid process bumps into the cheekbone.

 When excessive torquing pressure is placed on bone, the bone will adapt to prevent injury (breakage).
 In the case of the jaws, these are termed torus (singular) and tori (plural).
-Figure 9 demonstrates moderate sized tori and where they are most commonly seen in the lower jaw.
+Figure 9 demonstrates moderately sized tori and where they are most commonly seen in the lower jaw.
 This location is not by chance.
 This region is one of the higher risk areas for fracturing.

 Another bone adaptation seen in sleep bruxism are exostoses or bone outgrowths on the jaw bones.
 Figures 10 and 11 demonstrate this on the lower and upper jaws.
 If a sufferer of sleep bruxism requires dentures, these bone outgrowths must all be removed before the dentures can be made.